- Last updated

 Use the Properties of Angles

 An angle is formed by two rays that share a common endpoint.
 Each ray is called a side of the angle and the common endpoint is called the vertex.
 An angle is named by its vertex.
-In Figure 9.6, is the angle with vertex at point The measure of is written
+In Figure 9.6, AA is the angle with vertex at point A.A.
+The measure of AA is written mA.mA.

-We measure angles in degrees, and use the symbol to represent degrees.
-We use the abbreviation for the measure of an angle.
-So if is we would write
+We measure angles in degrees, and use the symbol °° to represent degrees.
+We use the abbreviation mm for the measure of an angle.
+So if AA is 27°,27°, we would write mA=27.mA=27.

 Supplementary and Complementary Angles